hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-14-promptory.md

 ```

 This does not create a second prompt lifecycle.
 The service is a read-only layer
-over the same `PromptStore` contract.
-It reads `current.json`, validates prompt
+over the same `PromptStore` contract: it reads `current.json`, validates prompt
-names, and serves rendered release artifacts.

-That distinction is important.
-The service exists for consumption, not
+names, and serves rendered release artifacts, existing for consumption, not
 authoring.

 ## What Promptory is not